Boilingbrook – Adar/Hinterworlds 0801 A9C9751-D 700 Na G0 II

 She sighed.
 “So, just because you had to come here you made the rest of us come here as well?”

 I frowned, then shook my head.
-“It was as good a place as any, so why not?”
+“It was as good a place as any, so why not?
+And we’re inside a balloon; nothing is really that far away.”

 She hesitated for a long moment, then shrugged.
 “Whatever.”
 The waiter came over at that point and the rest of us took the chance to refill our drinks while she reviewed her choices.
 She eventually ordered and we made small talk for a bit.